When Facing Tough Times… You Need Someone You Can Trust

 SC law says that you cannot get alimony if you have committed adultery, if the adultery happened before:

-If one spouse proves adultery as a ground for divorce, that will prevent any award of alimony.
-If a couple separates and one begins dating other people before the court awards alimony or the parties have entered into a formal separation agreement, that will also bar alimony.
+If your spouse proves adultery as grounds for divorce, you may become ineligible for alimony.
+When a couple separates and one spouse begins dating before a court awards alimony or the parties sign a formal separation agreement, the court may also bar alimony.

 Are There Different Types of Alimony in SC?